Architecture

 - Gateway calls GlueClaw’s

-system(init),stream_event(deltas),assistant(fallback),result(final) - Response tokens are unscrubbed — 3 renamed tokens translated back to gateway format
+- Response tokens are unscrubbed (3 renamed tokens translated back) and emitted to the gateway as

 Auth model

-GlueClaw does not use API keys.
-In src/stream.ts, the subprocess environment is copied from process.env and both ANTHROPIC_API_KEY and ANTHROPIC_API_KEY_OLD are deleted.
-The Claude CLI then falls back to its local OAuth session from claude auth login, which uses the Max plan subscription.
+GlueClaw never sees an API key.
+The subprocess environment is copied from process.env and both ANTHROPIC_API_KEY and ANTHROPIC_API_KEY_OLD are deleted.
+Claude CLI then falls back to its OAuth session from claude login, billed against the Max plan subscription.

-The plugin registers with a synthetic auth key (glueclaw-local) so OpenClaw’s auth system is satisfied without real credentials.
+The plugin registers with a synthetic auth key (glueclaw-local) so OpenClaw’s auth pipeline is satisfied without real credentials.

 Resiliency

-- Request timeout — each stream has a 120s timeout (
+- Request timeout — each stream has a 120s default (

-- Stderr capture — CLI stderr is collected and included in error events for diagnostics (auth failures, rate limits).
+- Stderr capture — CLI stderr is collected and concatenated into error event text for diagnostics (auth failures, rate limits, missing-stdin warnings).

 - Concurrent safety — parallel streams with different session keys are independent.
 Same-key concurrent access uses last-writer-wins semantics without corruption.